maarky/option/README.md

 ###equals(option $option)

-The equals method checks if the two Options are the same type and if their values are equal. and returns TRUE if they are equal, FALSE if they are not.
+The equals method checks if the two Options are the same type and if their values are equal and returns a Boolean.

 Some returns TRUE if the provided Option is the same type and contains the same value, otherwise FALSE;
 None returns TRUE if the provided Option is the same type of None, otherwise FALSE.